 This is typically more common in younger animals than older animals.

-Females with young bobcats (kittens) may become less active during the day in order to care for their young.
+Females with baby bobcats may become less active during the day in order to care for their young.

 What dangers will a bobcat have to face during the day?